scouten/ericscouten.travel/content/2012/11-26+south-america/18-buenos-aires/index.md

 {{ es_image(id="es-2280-017", caption = "La Boca, Buenos Aires, Argentina") }}
 {{ es_image(id="es-2281-011", caption = "La Boca, Buenos Aires, Argentina") }}
 {{ es_image(id="es-2280-033", caption = "La Boca, Buenos Aires, Argentina") }}

+I regret that we have only a day here.
+We heard a lot about Buenos Aires and I think we would have enjoyed more time there had it been feasible.
+Some other trip, I hope.